 Why Retail Analytics are Critical for Physical Stores

-Retailers today must keep up with ever-changing customer expectations by improving experiences across every channel.
+Retailers today must keep up with ever-changing customer expectations by improving the customer experience across every channel.
 Consumers expect a shopping experience that is personal, informative and convenient.

 The right retail data holds the mystery to customer loyalty.
 It’s no wonder that the exhibit halls of the National Retail Federation are crowded with hundreds—if not thousands—of companies with products that provide data and analytics solutions.
+All retailers want this key competitive advantage.
 But how do you bring this whole ecosystem together to fuel your desired business outcomes?

 Additionally, web technology tracks how the shopper reached the site, what other items the consumer looked at on the site and how long the consumer spent shopping on the site.
 When this information is associated with an IP address or a shopper’s store account, the retail website can send the consumer-targeted emails and website ads, customized deals and suggested products.
 This serves a dual purpose: the consumers will have an easier shopping experience because they are presented with the products they are likely searching for, and the retailer can generate more sales from related-item purchases and repeat business.